dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 cancellation_df = pd.DataFrame(cancellation_data)
 ```

-We can cast the JSON data into panda dataframes using the pd.DataFrame function.
+We open the files and can cast the JSON data into panda dataframes using the pd.DataFrame function.

 ```python
 # Load JSON data into Pandas DataFrames